nasa/cumulus/docs/data-cookbooks/tracking-files.md

 ### Common Use Cases

-This section briefly documents some common use cases and the recommended collection configuration for the file.
+This section briefly documents some common use cases and the recommended configuration for the file.
+The examples shown here are for the DiscoverGranules use case, which allows configuration at the Cumulus dashboard level.
+The other two cases covered in the [ancillary metadata](../features/ancillary_metadata) documentation require configuration at the provider notification level (either CNM message or PDR) and are not covered here.

 Configuring browse imagery: